-Several TES attributes, which needs to be filled by the approving trader, either as mandatory or optional fields, are not directly relevant to TES trading but serve other purposes, e.g. in the post-trade processing, or to satisfy regulatory requirements.
+Several TES attributes, which need to be filled by the approving trader, either as mandatory or optional fields, are not directly relevant to TES trading but serve other purposes, e.g. in the post-trade processing, or to satisfy regulatory requirements.
 These are:

-- The Trading Capacity is a mandatory attribute which contains the trading business type (agency, proprietary, market making).
+- The Trading Capacity is a mandatory attribute which contains the trading business type (Agency, Proprietary, Market making, Riskless Principal).

 - Clearing-related attributes.

 - Clearing Account.

-- Take-Up Member.
+- Take-Up Member (derivatives only).

-- Open-Close Indicator.
+- Open-Close Indicator (derivatives only).

-- Free format text fields.
+- · Free format text fields.

 - MiFID II related attributes like Client ID, Execution ID (short code for a natural person or Algo ID) and Execution Qualifier covering the ESMA field "execution within firm", Investment ID (short code for a natural person or Algo ID) and Investment Qualifier covering the ESMA field "investment decision within firm", and Liquidity Provision Activity.

 - A Compliance Information, attribute for use by the regulatory authority.

 - A Country Code, indicating the real origin of the approving trader.
 A Rate Identifier, to be filled according to FIA guidelines.

+- A Compression ID (derivatives only).